ouracademy/ng2-validation/README.md

 ```

-(The above is an example.
-This package for now is working with with Reactive Driven Forms, it wasn't tested with Template Driven Forms..probably it will work, if work send as a message)

 And repeat this to every field in every form in every view.
 This package deals with it, using a uniform approach to make validation messages based on the amazing [Laravel framework](https://laravel.com/docs/5.3/validation#working-with-error-messages).
 So you can instead do this: